coenttb/swift-structured-queries-postgres/README.md

 The following traits are enabled by default:
 - **StructuredQueriesPostgresCasePaths**: Enum table support via swift-case-paths
-- **StructuredQueriesPostgresSQLValidation**: SQL validation using PostgresNIO (heavy dependency)

-These traits are configured at the package level and automatically available when you add the dependency:
+- **StructuredQueriesPostgresTagged**: Type-safe IDs with swift-tagged

+The **StructuredQueriesPostgresSQLValidation** trait (SQL validation using PostgresNIO) is available but disabled by default due to its heavy dependencies.

+Add the package to your target dependencies:

 ```swift
 .target(